 In 1929, the Flèche d’Or (or “the golden arrow”) linked Paris to London.
 This lounge car paid tribute to the talent of master glassmaker René Lalique with muses (the 3 Graces) and bunches of grapes in molten glass.
 The plane tree, chosen for all the woodwork and tables, formed a monochrome setting with contemporary comfort, enhanced by a small private lounge at each end of the car.
 In 1977, during a last-minute trip to Monte Carlo, Princess Grace jumped on the opportunity to travel in this Art Deco jewel.

-Anatolia, Riviera and Taurus
+Anatolia, Riviera and Taurus: 1930s style

-The Taurus car ran from 1927 to 1940 on the Orient Express, accommodating passengers with decor combining mahogany inlays with polished bronze sconces and luggage racks.
-Hercule Poirot climbs aboard this car at the Aleppo stopover in the Sydney Lumet film “Murder on the Orient Express.”
+The Taurus car ran from 1927 to 1940 on the Orient-Express, offering travelers a decor combining the mahogany of the marquetry with the polished bronze of the sconces and luggage racks.
+At the Aleppo stopover, the famous Hercule Poirot climbed aboard the Taurus in Sydney Lumet’s film Murder on the Orient Express.